Security Status

 If you’re hiring a vehicle, we advise you not to hand over your passport as a form of security.
 If you’re allowing your passport to be photocopied, keep it in your sight at all times.

 Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).
-If you’re planning to drive on unsealed roads it’s essential that your hire car insurance policy has adequate cover.
+If you’re planning to drive on unsealed roads, it’s essential that your hire car insurance policy has adequate cover.

 Safe swimming

 The Australian surf can be dangerous, with strong rip currents challenging even the most experienced swimmer.
-You should only swim on beaches that are patrolled by lifeguards, and always swim between the flags.
+You should only swim on beaches that are patrolled by lifeguards, and always swim between the red and yellow flags.
 The position of the flags highlights the safest part of the beach to swim.
 These are generally moved daily to take account of rip currents or other hazards.

-However tempting a remote and unsupervised beach may appear, there may be a very good reason for the absence of other bathers.
 As well as rip currents, some areas may present risk of stings or bites from local marine life, up to and including shark attacks.
 Always check the signs and pay attention to local information.

 Never swim after drinking alcohol or taking drugs, and avoid swimming alone.